How we use your personal information for Deprivation of Liberty Safeguards purposes.

 3. Where does the service get my information from?

-We mainly receive information about a Service User from the Care Home where they are living.
-We may also gather information from other sources as part of undertaking an assessment, for example family members, medical professionals, Social Worker.
+We mainly receive information about a Service User from the Care Home where they are living and from their Social Care records.
+We also gather information from other sources as part of undertaking an assessment, for example from family members, medical professionals, Social Worker.

 4. What we will do with your personal information?